StratusLab/stratuslab.github.com/_posts/2013-06-19-review-matlab-tests.md

     $ ssh -Y root@vm-XXX.lal.stratuslab.eu

-where you can find the VM name from the above commands.
+You must change the `vm-XXX.lal.stratuslab.eu` with the hostname returned from the `stratus-describe-instance` command in the "host/ip" column.

 The `-Y` option enables X11 forwarding.
 For Windows, you need to ensure that your SSH key is used to connect to the machine as "root" and that the X11 forwarding is enabled.

 Once on the machine, start MATLAB with the command: